SOCIAL INTRAPRENEURSHIP: A CONVERSATION WITH CHERYL KISER AND KEVIN THOMPSON

 Every social issue is a business problem in disguise.

 - Peter Drucker

-Two business conditions promote social innovation in global markets: First, the newest generation in the workforce really cares about the value of their work.
+Two business conditions promote social innovation in global markets: casino online First, the newest generation in the workforce really cares about the value of their work.
 To get top talent you have to have a societal value proposition as a corporation.
 Second, corporations want to do business in emerging markets because there are double-digit growth opportunities there, but global corporations have a terrible history of exploitation in emerging markets.
 For local leaders to get a public vote of confidence in doing business with corporations, there needs to be some tacit acknowledgement that the corporation is there to do more than just make money.

 Kevin, you created a Social Intrapreneurship program at IBM.
 What was the opportunity?

 KT: IBM needed a new cadre of leaders who understood how the world works in a very different way, to reach those double-digit markets.
 We didn’t have any models to develop leaders for this new era.
 We didn’t have a societal value proposition.
 We didn’t even know who understood some of these markets.

 Furthermore, sending senior executives to study emerging markets is hugely expensive—business class travel, private car, four-star hotel, conference room, then go back home—and doesn’t get them close enough to the culture.